Carl Grossberg (German, 1894–1940)

 * * *

 Our Grossberg holdings are among the deepest of any public or private collection in the United States or Germany.
 In 2017–2018, Harvard’s Busch-Reisinger Museum presented Carl Grossberg: Works from the Merrill C. Berman Collection, the first monographic presentation of the artist’s work in an American museum.
-This installation was accompanied by a catalogue by curatorial fellow Melissa Venator.
-Our Research Curator, Adrian Sudhalter, is currently preparing the scholarly book Carl Grossberg: New Forms in the World of Technology (see cover image at left) to be published by Hirmer in September 2025.
+This installation was accompanied by a catalogue by then curatorial fellow Melissa Venator.
+Adrian Sudhalter’s in-depth, scholarly volume Carl Grossberg: New Forms in the World of Technology (see cover image at left), published by Hirmer, will be appear in December 2025 and is available for pre-order now via The University of Chicago Press.

 Click here for Sudhalter’s essay on Grossberg’s 1935 painting Stahlmöbel (Steel Furniture) in our online journal, Research, no. 3 (June 2024).